Resources > Expert Information Published: - Last Updated:

 Drusen are about the width of a pinhead and are composed of a mixture of proteins and lipids (naturally occurring molecules that include fats).
 They often cause no symptoms, but can occasionally cause visual distortion if they are very large and near the center of the retina.

 The size and number of drusen are very important, as larger numbers of drusen, as well as drusen of larger size, indicate a higher risk for some vision loss in the future.
-Whereas the chance of a person with a few small drusen losing some central vision from AMD in a five-year timeframe is only a few percent, the chance may be as high as 50 percent over the same timeframe for certain people with many intermediate and large size drusen.
+Whereas the chance of a person with a few small drusen losing some central vision from AMD in a five-year timeframe is only a few percent, the chance may be as high as 50 percent over the same timeframe for certain people with many intermediate and large-size drusen.

 Drusen Contain a Complex Mixture of Proteins and Fats

 To begin to discover why drusen form, researchers first investigated the contents of drusen.
 They are a complex mixture of proteins and fats.
 Several of the proteins are involved in immunity.
 These proteins normally function in a part of the immune system called the complement cascade, which can regulate white blood cells and poke holes in the membranes of invading bacteria.
 However, in patients with AMD, several complement proteins accumulate in drusen.
 The possibility that abnormal activity of the complement cascade is involved in AMD is strengthened by genetic studies showing that people with DNA sequence changes in several complement genes have an increased risk of AMD.
-An ongoing Phase II trial with a complement inhibitor made by Apellis has shown promise for the geographic atrophy form of AMD and is now enrolling patients in a Phase III trial.

 Beta Amyloid

 Another protein in drusen is beta-amyloid.
-This protein is also found outside of neurons in the brains of patients with Alzheimer's disease, suggesting that the mechanisms of AMD and Alzheimer's disease may be related.
-However, most patients with AMD do not have Alzheimer's disease.
-So far, therapies aimed at preventing beta-amyloid formation or promoting the removal of amyloid beta in both AMD and Alzheimer's disease have failed in clinical trials.
+This protein is also found outside of neurons in the brains of patients with Alzheimer’s disease, suggesting that the mechanisms of AMD and Alzheimer’s disease may be related.
+However, most patients with AMD do not have Alzheimer’s disease.
+So far, therapies aimed at preventing beta-amyloid formation or promoting the removal of amyloid beta in AMD have failed in clinical trials.

 Cholesterol